mitre-attack/car/README.md

 The best way to view the analytics in this repository is via the [CAR website](https://car.mitre.org).

-This repository is the way to contribute new analytics, data model changes, or sensor changes.
+This repository is the way to contribute new analytics.
 Analytics contributed in this repo are automatically published in CAR.

 ## Where is everything?

-Analytics are in the `analytics` directory as YAML files; the same is true for the YAML representations of `sensors` and the `data_model`.
+Analytics are in the `analytics` directory as YAML files.
 The website is built automatically from that structured content.
 Other content is all in the `docs` folder.

+CAR has partnered with OSSEM to use their Common Data Model moving forward.

 The [implementations](implementations) directory contains libraries of analytics that are best represented as source code for specific tools.
 As an example, [BZAR](implementations/bzar) (Bro/Zeek ATT&CK-Based Analytics and Reporting) is a library of source code for Zeek (previously Bro).